Virial theorem for rigidly rotating matter: Extensivity property of

-which respects the extensivity property.
-Following the last expression, one observes that the dependence on $\Omega$ (or, R) enters in thermodynamic potential $\Phi$ through the common product $\Omega R$.
+Here, $\mathcal{P}_{\perp}$ and $\mathcal{P}_{||}$ are the pressure along the perpendicular and parallel to rotation axis, respectively.
+So, this helps us to understand that the volume averaged hydrodynamic pressure as expressed in the left hand side of Eq.~\eqref{RotT} can be written as $\mathcal{P}_{||}+2\mathcal{P}_{\perp}$.
+Following the Eq.~\eqref{PhiRot}, one observes that the dependence on $\Omega$ (or, R) enters the thermodynamic potential $\Phi$ through the common product $\Omega R$.
 This structure carries over to all thermodynamic quantities, as required by thermodynamic consistency.
 For example, the thermodynamic quantities such as the entropy $S$, total angular momentum $\vec{J}$ along the rotation axis $\hat{n}=\frac{\vec{\Omega}}{\Omega}$, and the conserved charges $Q_{a}$ can be extracted from the thermodynamic potential (See Appendix~\ref{sec:comGLW}).
-For the present, the total angular momentum carried by this rigidly rotating matter has been calculated
+For the present, the total angular momentum carried by this rigidly rotating matter has been calculated \footnote{ By using the expectation value of the $(t,\phi)$ component of the energy-momentum tensor as expressed in Eq.~\eqref{Tpht}, one can calculate the angular momentum as $\vec{J}=\int d^{3}\mathbf{x}\langle\hat{T}^{t\phi}(x)\rangle$, which is consistent with the expression Eq.~\eqref{JRot} in the hydrodynamic regime. }